bmacke12/Guesser/README.md

 # Guesser
 A game where the computer randomly generates numbers until it matches the user-appointed target within the user-appointed range.
+It does not generate repeats.
 It will print how many attempts were generated and a percentage that represents the chance that the guess had to be the target.

 Originally made in C++ (Guesser.cpp)